franck-benault/test-archunit/README.md

 ## Method rules
 There is no simple api to manage rules on methods.
 But it is possible to check the return type or the method name etc ...

+# Rules syntax
+the global syntaxe is :
+classes that ${PREDICATE} should ${CONDITION}

+we can combine predicates with or() and() we can combine conditions with andShould() orShould()

+It is possible to write its own predicates DescribedPredicate<JavaClass> implementing the method apply()

+It is possible to write its own conditions ArchCondition<JavaClass> implementing the method check()

+It is possible to write test on fields, methods, constructors etc using ClassesTransformer (method doTransform)